jereid27/Tattoo-Supply-Store/README.md

 Changes: Created two unit tests for the maximum field called getMaxInv() and setMaxInv().

 ## Step J.

+### Prompt
 J.  Remove the class files for any unused validators in order to clean your code.

+File: DeletePartValidator.java

+Changes: Deleted this class as it had no usages.